nasa/cumulus/docs/deployment/cumulus-distribution.md

 ## Configuring a Cumulus Distribution deployment

 The Cumulus Distribution API is included in the main [Cumulus](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus_distribution) repo.
+It is available as part of the `terraform-aws-cumulus.zip` archive in the [latest release](https://github.com/nasa/cumulus/releases).

 To configure a deployment to use Cumulus Distribution, remove or comment the "Thin Egress App Settings" in [the Cumulus Template Deploy](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/main.tf) and enable the Cumulus Distribution settings.